-Between 2003 and 2007, the Tier 2 methodology results in slightly higher emissions than Tier 1, despite an average solid urea share of 17%, as the increasing share of urea solution fertilizers of 6-8% during this period also contributes to the relatively high implied EF.
+Between 2004 and 2007, the Tier 2 methodology yields emissions similar to those calculated using Tier 1 methods.
+Despite an average share of solid urea N application (15-18%), the increasing share of urea solution fertilizers of 6-8% during this period also contributes to the relatively high implied EFs.

-In the period 2008-2016, especially at the beginning of the period due to the economic downturn, the share of solid urea fertilizers continues to decrease and even the share of liquid urea fertilizers is barely above 10%, so the Tier 2 methodology results in slightly lower emissions than Tier 1.
+In the period 2008-2018, especially at the beginning of the period due to the economic downturn, the share of solid urea fertilizers continues to decrease and even the share of liquid urea fertilizers is barely above 10%, so the Tier 2 methodology results in slightly lower emissions than Tier 1.

-Between 2017 and 2021, the share of solid urea again reached around 10%, while the share of liquid urea steadily increased, reaching close to 20%, resulting in higher Tier 2 IEFs than Tier 1 default EF.
+Between 2019 and 2021, the share of solid urea again reached around 10%, while the share of liquid urea steadily increased, reaching close to 20%, resulting in slightly higher Tier 2 IEFs than Tier 1 default EF.
+In 2022, the share of solid urea N increased significantly, reaching 18%, resulting in Tier 2 emissions significantly exceeding tier 1 emissions.

-Comparison of NH3 emissions from 3Da1 Inorganic fertilizers, calculated with Tier 1 and Tier 2 emission factors are presented in Figure 5.12.
+Comparison of $NH_3$ emissions from 3Da1 Inorganic fertilizers, calculated with Tier 1 and Tier 2 emission factors are presented in Figure 5.15 Comparison of NH3 emissions from 3Da1 Inorganic fertilizers, calculated with Tier 1 and Tier 2 emission factors, 1990-2022

-Figure 5.12 Comparison of NH3 emissions from 3Da1 Inorganic fertilizers, calculated with Tier 1 and Tier 2 emission factors, 1990-2021
+Figure 5.15 Comparison of NH3 emissions from 3Da1 Inorganic fertilizers, calculated with Tier 1 and Tier 2 emission factors, 1990-2022